renatojen/classipy/README.md

   $ python classi.py
   ```

 This command will create a new Flask app and start your application.
-When your app has started, your console will print that your `Running on http://localhost:5000/ (Press CTRL+C to quit)`.
+When your app has started, your console will print the following message:

+`Running on http://localhost:5000/ (Press CTRL+C to quit)`.

 ## Compatibility
 Classipy is compatible with the majority of popular browsers such as Google Chrome, Mozilla Firefox, Opera and mobile devices that supports HTML5.
 There are some known incompatibilities: